 Reason for Post Workout Insomnia

-While it is difficult to identify one particular reason for this condition, we can highlight some of the factors that could be responsible for post-workout insomnia.
+While it is difficult to identify one particular reason for this condition, we can highlight some of the factors that could be responsible for sleep after workout insomnia.

 Increased levels of hormones: Intense physical activity increases the heart rate, makes you sweat and also makes the adrenal gland active.
 When the adrenaline gets working, it results in the release of three hormones- adrenaline, cortisol and norepinephrine.